-Recognizing that more recent demographic change is also relevant to the AFFH policy goals, the 2013 to 2021 time frame is included in Part 2 of the preferred approach definition.
-Limiting the scope of more recent demographic change to only those neighborhoods experiencing rapid rent increases as well as recent racial and/or economic change, in proximity to previously identified neighborhoods that have experienced racial and economic change on a longer time frame, helps account for boundary effects of neighborhood change while also ensuring that we capture those areas that are most likely to experience continued change.
-The baseline is 2013 due to data limitations in the American Community Survey as several variables of interest are not available until the 2013 five-year survey - 2013 also marks a post-Great Recession housing market that better reflects more recent conditions.
+Recognizing that more recent demographic change is also relevant to the AFFH policy goals, the 2013 to 2021 time frame is included in Pathway 1B and Pathway 2.
+Limiting the scope of more recent demographic change to only those neighborhoods experiencing rapid rent increases and/or a home value/income gap as well as recent racial and/or economic change, in proximity to previously identified neighborhoods that have experienced racial and economic change on a longer time frame, helps account for boundary effects of neighborhood change while also ensuring that we capture those areas that are most likely to experience continued change.
+Substantial demographic and economic change between 2013 and 2021 independent of disproportionate housing needs is included as part of Pathway 1B.
+The baseline is 2013 and not 2010 due to data limitations in the American Community Survey as several variables of interest are not available until the 2013 five-year survey - 2013 also marks a post-Great Recession housing market that better reflects more recent conditions.

-50% Demographic Change Threshold
+50% Racial/Ethnic and Economic Change Threshold

-Literature on neighborhood change often uses change within the top 40% of the region as a threshold for substantial or rapid change.
+Literature on neighborhood change often uses change within the top 40% of the region as a threshold for substantial or rapid demographic change.
 This methodology instead uses the top 50% (top half) to capture places that have experienced the most intense change.
 The more expansive threshold is used in light of the methodology requiring that multiple criteria be met.

-25% Median Rent Change Threshold
+50% Median Rent Change Threshold

-The top 25% threshold was selected to capture those neighborhoods with the most intense increases in median rent, as these are the neighborhoods likely to face the strongest displacement pressures.
-The top 25% is used to remain consistent with the quartile bucketing captured by the top 50% demographic change thresholds, while increasing one step in intensity.
+The top 50% (top half) threshold was selected to capture those neighborhoods with meaningful increases in median rent, as these are the neighborhoods likely to face the strongest displacement pressures.
+Public comment on the draft methodology prompted this threshold to be reduced from the top 25% to the top 50%, as low-income renters may be particularly sensitive to rent increases.

-120% AMI Threshold
+Historic LMI Tracts (120% AMI Threshold)

-The 120% area median income (AMI) threshold is used to capture low- and moderate-income neighborhoods, as 120% of AMI is typically the upper limit for moderate-income households in housing policies and programs.
+The 120% area median income (AMI) threshold is used to capture low- and moderate-income (LMI) neighborhoods, as 120% of AMI is typically the upper limit for moderate-income households in housing policies and programs.
 This is a more permissive definition than is found in some of the literature, as these studies often highlight only low-income neighborhoods.
 The more inclusive income threshold is used in light of the methodology requiring that multiple criteria be met.
 Further, the inclusion of moderate-income households in the baseline is important as preserving economic integration is one of the fundamental goals of this tool.